yolo2233/Scalable-Image-classification-web-app/README.md

 ![](imgs/architecture-st2.png)

-## Model
-The model used is a pre-trained ResNet18 model.
-The image preprocessing and prediction pipeline are initially implemented in a Jupyter notebook and later moved to the backend.

 ### Front-end
 #### Small batch prediction
 The front-end is developed using Streamlit, a Python library that allows building a user interface without the need for additional HTML/CSS/JavaScript knowledge.
 The front-end provides two input options for user: small batch prediction and large batch prediction.
 Users are allowed to upload the number of images no more than 9 at one time, for display purpose.
 The predicted results along with the uploaded images will be displayed in front-end.